 A: Please click here to purchase tickets when they are available.

-Q: Can I pay in instalments?
+Q: Can I pay in installments?

 A: Yes!
-We operate a payment plan for up to 4 instalments as this is the maximum amount of payments we can administrate without entering into a formal credit agreement.
+We operate a payment plan for up to 4 installments as this is the maximum amount of payments we can administrate without entering into a formal credit agreement.
 Payments can be spread out from December to the end of June 2019.

 A: Because we have to hire in an additional admin assistant to process the payments and keep on top of the accounting.

 Q: Do I have to stay at Jesus College?

 A: During the Event, yes.
 We have a special 24 hour delegate rate at the venue which isn’t cost effective to separate (ie: if we charged a day rate, the cost wouldn’t really change that much).
 The conference rate includes all meals and accommodation from Saturday morning until Sunday afternoon.
 Please see HERE for more details.

 Q: Will there be accommodation available at the Venue either side of the Conference?